Daylily-Zeleen/GD-EOS/README.md

         ```

     More detail of compile commands, please refer to godot-cpp's compile system.
+    **If you change the output library name by using compile options, please modify "demo/addons/gd-eos/gdeos.gdextension" to fit your library name.**
 5. Last, you can get the compiled addon which is localed at "demo/addons/gd-eos/".

+## **Known issues**

+1. If you want to use overlay (only available for Windows), pay attention to the settings of the renderer.

 ## **Cautious**